-The first YMCA building was replaced in the 1950s with the current Downtown Y building.
+The first YMCA building was replaced in the 1950s with the Downtown YMCA Housing building.
 This building went through many renovations, which have kept this facility on the cutting edge of health and wellness.
-The current Downtown Y offers a four-floor residence with 100 rooms, serving anyone — women, men, tourists, young people just getting on their feet — looking for safe and affordable accommodation.
+The Downtown Y offered a four-floor residence with 100 rooms, serving anyone — women, men, tourists, young people just getting on their feet — looking for safe and affordable accommodation.
 In addition, because there has been an increasing need for such safe, short-term housing, the YMCA supports people in need to make the transition to a self-sufficient lifestyle through resident support services.
 The building was closed on October 31, 2017 as the facility reached the end of life, and had significant site limitations and could not be redeveloped to create a sustainable operating model.

-The YMCA Enterprise Centre (now the Bill Rees YMCA Community Programs) opened in 1987 to assist the unemployed in finding meaningful work.
+The YMCA Enterprise Centre (now the Bill Rees YMCA) opened in 1987 to assist the unemployed in finding meaningful work.
 Today, it helps thousands of youth and families through education support and employment programs.
 Three new state-of-the-art Family Membership Centres were later opened in the 1990s: Jamie Platz YMCA in June 1990, William Lutsky YMCA in November 1997, and Castle Downs in June 1998.

 The YMCA of Edmonton also introduced Day Care programs in the early 1980's to help support working parents.
 Today, the YMCA of Edmonton is the largest not-for-profit child care provider in Edmonton, with 23 YMCA Day Care and Out-of-School Care Centres across Edmonton and Grande Prairie providing quality and affordable programs for children up to 12 years of age.